commercetools/commercetools-php-symfony/README.md

 ```sh
 composer config extra.symfony.allow-contrib true
 ```
-This will allow symfony to use the recipes (via Symfony Flex) that will automate most of the configuration.
+This will allow symfony to use the recipes-contrib (via Symfony Flex) that will automate most of the configuration.

 To install the commercetools symfony-bundle open composer.json and add to the attribute `require` the package `"commercetools/symfony-bundle"` and run `composer install` or directly run the following on the command line
 ```sh
 composer require commercetools/symfony-bundle
 ```

-Open `.env.local` file from root directory and edit the following lines to add your credentials.
+Open `.env` or create a `.env.local` [1] file on root directory and edit the following lines to add  your credentials.
 The credentials can be retrieved through `Commercetools Merchant Center > Settings > Developer Settings`, while you create a new API Client.
 Note that for security reasons you cannot retrieve the `CTP_CLIENT_SECRET` for clients created in the past.

 ```dotenv
 CTP_CLIENT_ID=<your client id>